ElisabethStrunk/LinuxServerConfiguration/deploy_your_project.md

     ```
 * Install the needed Python version:<br>
     Ubuntu 16.04 comes with Python 3.5.
 If your application needs Python 3.6 or higher, you have to manually install the required Python version.
 (If your application runs fine with Python 3.5, skip the following steps.)<br>
-    Example: My [*Item Catalog*](https://github.com/ElisabethStrunk/Udacity_FullStack_ItemCatalog) application uses Python 3.6 features, so an upgrade is neccessary.
+    My [*Item Catalog*](https://github.com/ElisabethStrunk/Udacity_FullStack_ItemCatalog) application uses Python 3.6 features, so an upgrade is neccessary.
 The application was developed and tested on Python 3.7.2, so this version was chosen for the upgrade.

     * Ubuntu 16.04's *apt-get* does not find the python3.7 package, so you need to install it from its source code.
 Furthermore, my application uses an SQLite database.
 So it is neccessary to configure the Python build accordingly.
 This requires the installation of the following packages first:
         ```bash